MU-Data-Science/KGSAR/README.md

 ![](docs/static/verify.png)

 ## Accessing the Keyboard
 You can directly access the keyboard using this [link](https://mu-data-science.github.io/KGSAR/).
+However, to see the font locally in your system after downloading your file from the notepad attached to the keyboard, please install the font as described in the above section.

 # Team
 Faculty - Dr. Praveen Rao (Co-PI, MU), Dr. Viviana Grieco (PI, UMKC)